gigantedocil/refactoring-mono-to-micro-tool/README.md

 The tool was implemented as a console application.
 Every interaction with the user is performed via a terminal.
 The user is prompted to answer questions related to the refactorings that he wishes to apply.

+Although promising, due to time constraints the tool was only tested with a sample monolith (that is also shipped in the source of this repo) and in very simple scenarios.

 Current limitations:

 - The project must be a .NET Core project and have web dependencies installed (e.g.,